antongomez/Conditional-StyleGAN3/issues.md

 This error is related to the `pin_memory` option in PyTorch.
 When this option is set to `True`, PyTorch will use a separate thread to copy data from the CPU to the GPU.
 If this thread exits unexpectedly, you will see this error.

+I haven't found this error any more.

 ## Issue 5: Tensorboard

-I don't know why have I changed the code to start and finish tensorboar.
+I don't know why have I changed the code to start and finish tensorboard.
 I have to try to run it again as it was in a first moment.
 I suppose it has to work (I have to check it).
-Now, it seems that I am seeing the tensorboard associated to the previous training (thta doesn't finish properly).
+Now, it seems that tensorboard is not able to open the running directory.
+I think it is a cleaner option to make an script appart to run tensorboard and not to mix it with the training script.

 # Notes

-## Note 1: Fisrt training output
+## Note 1: First training output (MNIST)

 I run a first training and the output was: